|

 dove: traditional

-symbol for innocence, and in Christian iconography a representation
+symbol of peace, and in Christian iconography a representation

 that time of day: CG